Nonfiction Workshop with Bridgett Davis

 Ashfia Alam

 Ashfia Alam is a storyteller with a passion for capturing extraordinary and ordinary moments in her community and her own life.
-Her work often reflects on the intersections of past and present, childhood and adulthood, nostalgia and reality.
+She enjoys all mediums of storytelling—whether through words, photographs, or videography.
+She often reflects on the intersections of past and present, childhood and adulthood, nostalgia or reality.

 Betty Cruz